Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Numerical results

 \subsection{Snapshots of the velocity and pressure}

 We show snapshots of the velocity and pressure obtained on the cross-section of the cylinder at $z\!=\!L/2$ on lattice A for several different $D$ values.
-The direction of the boundary velocity at $z\!=\!L/2$ is the opposite to that on the boundaries $\Gamma_1$ at $z\!=\!0$ and $\Gamma_2$ at $z\!=\!L$ (Fig. \ref{fig-4}(a)).
-The velocities denoted by the cones in Figs. \ref{fig-14}(a)--(d) are of convergent configurations corresponding to (a) $D\!=\!0$, (b) $D\!=\!20$, (c) $D\!=\!100$ and (d) $D\!=\!1000$.
-For clear visualization, only the velocities at every other vertex are shown.
-The same velocities with pressures are shown in Figs. \ref{fig-14}(e)--(h), where the pressures $p$ are normalized to $0\!\leq\!p\!\leq\!1$ and represented by the color gradation.
+The direction of the boundary velocity at $z\!=\!L/2$ is the opposite to that on the boundaries $\Gamma_1$ at $z\!=\!0$ and $\Gamma_2$ at $z\!=\!L$ (Fig. \ref{fig-3}(a)).
+The velocities denoted by the cones in Figs. \ref{fig-13}(a)--(d) are of convergent configurations corresponding to (a) $D\!=\!0$, (b) $D\!=\!20$, (c) $D\!=\!100$ and (d) $D\!=\!1000$.
+For a clear visualization, only the velocities at every other vertex are shown.
+The pressures $p$ are normalized to $0\!\leq\!p\!\leq\!1$ and represented by the color gradation.
 In this normalization, the boundary pressure $p\!=\!0$ changes to $p\!\simeq\!0.5$.
-Because the $z$ component of the velocity is negative $V_z\!<\!0$ in the lower part of the cross-section in Figs. \ref{fig-14}(e)--(h), the velocities are hidden behind the cross-sectional surfaces for the pressure visualization.
+Because $V_z\!<\!0$ in the lower part of the cross-section, the velocities are hidden behind the cross-sectional surfaces for the pressure visualization.

-An examination of Figs. \ref{fig-14}(a) and (e) shows that the fluid regularly flows according to the boundary velocity, and the pressure $p$ remains almost unchanged from the boundary pressure $p(\simeq\!0.5)$ at $D\!=\!0$.
+An examination of Fig. \ref{fig-13}(a) shows that the fluid regularly flows according to the boundary velocity, and the pressure $p$ remains almost unchanged from the boundary pressure $p(\simeq\!0.5)$ at $D\!=\!0$.
 The velocity and pressure are confirmed to be disturbed at nonzero $D$, and the disturbance becomes stronger when $D$ increases.

-The pressure at higher $D$ does not always vary smoothly but is randomly distributed on the cross-section.
-This condition of the pressure configuration is relatively close to that of the Couette flow in parallel plates, which was obtained using 2D LNS simulations \cite{Noro-etal-2021}.
+The pressure at higher $D$ does not always vary smoothly but is randomly distributed over the cross-section.
+This condition of the pressure configuration is relatively close to that of Couette flow between parallel plates, which was obtained using 2D LNS simulations \cite{Noro-etal-2021}.

-To visualize the difference in velocity configuration $\vec{V}$ between lattices A and B, we show snapshots of velocity $\vec{V}$ and pressure $p$ obtained on lattice B in Figs. \ref{fig-15}(a)--(h).
-The velocities in Figs. \ref{fig-15}(a)--(d) are shown at every third vertex.
-Because $p\simeq\!0.5$ at every point on the cross-section for $D\!=\!0$ in the convergent configuration, we show snapshots of $\vec{V}$ and $p$ for $D\!=\!1$ instead of those for $D\!=\!0$ in Figs. \ref{fig-15}(a) and (e).
+To visualize the difference in velocity configuration $\vec{V}$ between lattices A and B, we show snapshots of $\vec{V}$ and pressure $p$ obtained on lattice B in Figs. \ref{fig-14}(a)--(d).
+The velocities in Figs. \ref{fig-14}(a)--(d) are shown at every third vertex.
+Because $p\simeq\!0.5$ at every point on the cross-section at $D\!=\!0$ in the convergent configuration, we show snapshots of $\vec{V}$ and $p$ at $D\!=\!1$ instead of those at $D\!=\!0$ in Fig. \ref{fig-14}(a).
+The velocity configurations on lattice B are clearly different from those on lattice A for all $D$, as expected from the difference in the boundary condition for $\vec{V}$.